Ray Lewis blames Colin Kaepernick’s girlfriend for QB’s lack of NFL employment

 “Then, his girl goes out and put out this racist gesture and doesn’t know we are in the back office about to try to get this guy signed. as said it himself, ‘How can you crucify Ray Lewis when Ray Lewis is the one calling for Colin Kaepernick?’

-In early August, Kaepernick’s girlfriend, Nessa Diab, tweeted out a photo of Lewis hugging Bisciotti above a photo of a scene from “Django Unchained,” a 2012 film by Quentin Tarantino.
+In early August, Kaepernick’s girlfriend, Nessa Diab, tweeted out a photo of Lewis hugging Steve Bisciotti above a photo of a scene from “Django Unchained,” a 2012 film by Quentin Tarantino.
 The photo shows Samuel L. Jackson’s house-slave character embracing his owner, played by Leonardo DiCaprio.

 @raylewis pic.twitter.com/N9k7nDgmDh